All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 These viruses are spread when a mosquito, or sometimes another insect carrier (vector) such as a tick or sandfly, bites an infected bird or other small animal and becomes infected, then bites a human and passes it on.
-Arbovirus infections are not directly passed from person-to-person but can be passed from human-to-mosquito-to-human when the level of virus in the blood of the infected human is high.
-Rarely, an infection may be transmitted through a blood transfusion, organ transplant, or from a mother to child through breast milk.
+Arbovirus infections are usually not directly passed from person-to-person.
+Sometimes, an infection may be transmitted through a blood transfusion, organ transplant, sexual contact, from a pregnant woman to her baby, or from a mother to child through breast milk.

 Depending on the virus causing the infection, people infected by an arbovirus may have only mild to moderate flu-like symptoms that resolve within a few days to a few weeks.
 In some cases, a sudden onset of high fever may be accompanied by a rash (dengue fever), jaundice (yellow fever), or severe joint pain and debilitating symptoms.
 Depending on the virus, a person may develop severe symptoms that may be life-threatening and require hospitalization.